ghermaico135/react-capstone-project/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+Original design idea by Nelson Sakwa on Behance.

+The Creative Commons license of the design requires that you give appropriate credit to the author.
+Therefore, you must do it in the README of your project.

 I would like to thank Microverse and my Coding Partners.
+I would like to thank Nelson Sakwa on Behance and Creative Commons  design
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->